bandonice/PG6301KontEksamen/README.md

 Task-Specific Requirements (T3): ✅
 - Allow managers to log in, add, and remove activities for their department.
 - Enable managers to edit activities.

+# Endpoints

+Authentication

+1. Employee Login

+Method: POST
+Endpoint: /api/auth/employee/login
+Body:
+username: Employee's username (Required)
+password: Employee's password (Required)
+Description: Allows employees to log in.
+Returns a token/session upon successful login.

+2. Manager Login
+Method: POST
+Endpoint: /api/auth/manager/login
+Body:
+username: Manager's username (Required)
+password: Manager's password (Required)
+Description: Allows managers to log in.
+Returns a token/session upon successful login.

+Activities

+1. Get all activities

+Method: GET
+Endpoint: /api/activities
+Description: Fetches all the activities.

+2. Create a new activity

+Method: POST
+Endpoint: /api/activities
+Body:
+name: The name of the activity (Required)
+department: The department associated with the activity (Required)
+Description: Creates a new activity.
+Note: This endpoint will also log a message to the console indicating the received request.

+3. Edit an existing activity

+Method: PUT
+Endpoint: /api/activities/:id
+Parameters:
+id: The unique identifier of the activity (Required)
+Body:
+name: The new name of the activity
+department: The new department associated with the activity
+Description: Edits details of an existing activity identified by the given id.

+4. Delete an activity

+Method: DELETE
+Endpoint: /api/activities/:id
+Parameters:
+id: The unique identifier of the activity (Required)
+Description: Deletes an activity identified by the given id.

+Logged Hours

+1. Get All Logged Hours

+Method: GET
+Endpoint: /api/loggedhours
+Description: Retrieves a list of all logged hours.
+Response: Returns an array of logged hour entries with details such as name, department, and loggedHours.

+2. Create a New Logged Hour Entry

+Method: POST
+Endpoint: /api/loggedhours
+Body:
+name: Name of the person/employee (Required)
+department: Department associated with the logged hour (Required)
+loggedHours: Number of hours logged (Required)
+Description: Allows the creation of a new logged hour entry.
+It's important to provide all the necessary details in the request body.
+Response: Returns details of the created logged hour entry.

+# References

+Tools used
+- Google
+- Youtube
+- Lectures